-- 23. Section 3(1) states that P is unable to make a decision for himself if he is unable: - to understand the information relevant to the decision; or - to retain that information; or - to use or weigh that information as part of the process of making the decision; or - to communicate his decision (whether by talking, using sign language or any other means). - 24.
-Before looking at each of these elements in turn, we should emphasise a number of cardinal principles that apply to all of them. - 25.
-First, capacity is decision-specific.
+- 22. Section 3(1) states that P is unable to make a decision for himself if he is unable: - to understand the information relevant to the decision; or - to retain that information; or - to use or weigh that information as part of the process of making the decision; or - to communicate his decision (whether by talking, using sign language or any other means). - 23.
+Before looking at each of these limbs, we need to emphasise six cardinal points applying across the board. - 24.
+First, and emphasised by the Supreme Court in A Local Authority v JB, 20 capacity is decision-specific.
 The statement 'P lacks capacity' is, in law, meaningless.
-You must ask yourself "what is the actual decision in hand"?
+You must ask yourself "what is the actual decision in hand"21?
 If you do not define this question with specific precision before you start undertaking the assessment, the exercise will be pointless.
 By way of example, where a person needs medical treatment to address gangrene in their leg, the decision in respect of which you need to assess capacity is whether they have the capacity to consent to treatment.
-It is not whether they have capacity to consent to one of a number of potential operations that could be carried out to provide that treatment (assuming that each of the operations carries materially similar risks to the patient). - 26.
+It is not whether they have capacity to consent to one of a number of potential operations that could be carried out to provide that treatment (assuming that each of the operations carries materially similar risks to the patient).22 - 25.
 Second, and linked to the first, as obvious as it may sound, it is also vitally important to ensure that, having framed the question with sufficient precision to yourself, you actually then ask P the question (in whatever manner is appropriate) during the assessment (and record the answer).
-If, unusually, it is not appropriate to ask the precise question, the reasons why it was not asked should be spelled out carefully. - 27.
+If, unusually, it is not appropriate to ask the precise question, the reasons why it was not asked should be spelled out carefully. - 26.
 Third, before you can determine whether P is able or unable to decide, you must identify what the information relevant is to the particular decision.
 This includes the reasonably foreseeable consequences of deciding one way or another, or failing to make the decision.
-You should record this information and explain which aspect(s) of it P is unable to understand, or retain, or use and weigh.
+Those reasonably